wainnyta/comit/june-13th-2018/README.md

 switch(x) {
     // ERRROR; YOU CANNOT DO RANGE CHECK HERE
-    // switch(x) means switch on THE REAL VALUE of x, not the possibility of what x might b case (x > 10):
+    // switch(x) means switch on THE REAL VALUE of x, not the possibility of what x might be case (x > 10):
       print ("X > 10");
       break;